-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

 Los Angeles County Sheriff's Deputy Steven Belanger

-Although he was shot in the head more than 23 years ago, Belanger, 52, died February 6 due to complications from that injury.
-He was shot by a man on a skateboard as he conducted a traffic stop in Rowland Heights, according to the Los Angeles Times.
+Belanger was shot in the head more than 23 years ago, but the 52-year-old died February 6 due to complications from that injury.
+He was shot by a man on a skateboard as he conducted a traffic stop in Rowland Heights.
+The suspect later committed suicide.

 COLORADO